maplibre/maplibre.github.io/content/news/2024-12-01-maplibre-newsletter-november-2024/index.md

 ## Flutter MapLibre GL

-The survey conducted last month found that users appreciate MapLibre on Flutter and rate the flutter-maplibre-gl package with 4.1 out of 5 stars overall.
+The survey conducted last month found that users appreciate MapLibre on Flutter and rate the flutter-maplibre-gl package with **4.1 out of 5 stars overall**.
 The package is praised for its performance, lower cost and integration with Flutter, among other things.
 Stability and platform differences were identified as issues, as 46% of users reported have been affected by platform-specific behavior and 44% of users experienced crashes.

 <img src="flutter-survey-results.png" width="50%" style="display: block;